Ipamorelin vs GHRP-2 : Which Peptide Shows More Targeted GH Release?

 Explore Ipamorelin from Direct Peptides , a selective growth hormone–releasing peptide known for its targeted GH stimulation and controlled release profile.

-How Does GHRP-2 Affect Growth Hormone Release?
+How GHRP-2 May Affect Growth Hormone Release?

 GHRP-2 stimulates growth hormone release by acting on the growth hormone secretagogue receptor in both the hypothalamus and pituitary.
 This receptor activation increases GH secretion and produces strong GH pulses.